microsoft/WhatTheHack/001-IntroToKubernetes/Coach/README.md

 - Attendees should have the “Azure account administrator” (or "Owner") role on the Azure subscription in order to authenticate their AKS clusters against their Azure Container Registries.
 For more info: <https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration>
 - Each student will spin up the following resources in Azure:
-	- 3 x 2core VMs for the AKS cluster + 2 Public IPs (1 for AKS cluster, 1 for content-web)
+	- 3 x 2 vCPUs VMs for the AKS cluster + 2 Public IPs (1 for AKS cluster, 1 for content-web)
-	- 1 x 2core VM for the Docker Build machine + one Public IP
+	- 1 x 2 vCPUs VM for the Docker Build machine + one Public IP
-	- Total: 8 cores + 3 Public IPs per attendee
+	- Total: 8 vCPUs + 3 Public IPs per attendee

 If attendees will be using a shared Azure subscription, see the [Coach Guidance for Challenge 0](./Solution-00.md) for additional information on how to configure the subscription.